rosalie337/lab11-poke-catcher/README.md

 ## Requirements/Guidance

 **This is an individual assignment.
 You will do planning together in groups, but you will code and submit your own app.
-Use the group wireframes as a guide, but feel free to carve your own path if you like.**
+Use the group wire-frames as a guide, but feel free to carve your own path if you like.**

 ## Pokecatcher Page
 1) First, you will select three random photos from the available pokemon and display them side-by-side-by-side in the browser window.